Bishop's Stortford: Notable people

-Sam Smith (born 1992), singer/songwriter, winner of the 2014 BRIT Critics' Choice Award and BBC's Sound of 2014, attended St Mary's Catholic School.

 Education

-Stortford schools regularly appear with rankings of the best schools in the country, with Hockerill Anglo-European College, The Hertfordshire and Essex High School, and The Bishop's Stortford High School frequently being top performers in The Sunday Times Schools Guide Hertfordshire County Council is the education authority for the state schools in Bishop's Stortford, and is responsible for admissions.
+Stortford schools regularly appear in rankings of the best schools in the country, with Hockerill Anglo-European College, The Hertfordshire and Essex High School, and The Bishop's Stortford High School frequently being top performers in The Sunday Times Schools Guide.
+Hertfordshire County Council is the education authority for the state schools in Bishop's Stortford, and is responsible for admissions.

 All of the state primary schools in Stortford have nurseries attached, while all of the state secondaries have sixth forms.
-Bishop's Stortford High School and Herts and Essex High School are a single sex boys and girls school, respectively, from years 7-11 but both have mixed-sex sixth forms.
-There is also an independent school, the Bishop's Stortford College, which covers the whole educational spectrum from ages 4 to 18.
+Bishop's Stortford High School and Herts and Essex High School are a single sex boys and girls school, respectively, from years 7–11 but both have mixed-sex sixth forms.
+There is also an independent school, the Bishop's Stortford College, which covers ages 4 to 18.

 There are no further education or higher educational institutions in Stortford.
 However, nearby educational options include Stansted Airport College, Harlow College, Hertford Regional College, and Cambridge Regional College.

-Sports
+The town previously had a boys' grammar school, Bishop's Stortford Grammar School, later Bishop's Stortford School.
+This was founded in the sixteenth century.
+Pupils included Francis Barber, the Jamaican manservant of Samuel Johnson, in the eighteenth century, and Cecil Rhodes, the mining magnate and politician, in the nineteenth century.
+One of the headteachers was the seventeenth-century grammarian Christopher Cooper.